Biblical Theology

 Listen to this article

 Genesis 43:31 specifically focuses on Joseph’s emotional response after he sees his brother Benjamin.
-He washes his face, gathers himself, and restrains his emotions.
-He then requests the meal to be served, saying, "Set on bread."
-This action indicates that Joseph is attempting to regain composure and maintain a sense of control over his emotions.
+He washes his face, gathers himself, restrains his emotions, and says, “Set on bread.”
+This action indicates that Joseph is attempting to regain composure and maintain control over his feelings.

 Share this: